hellosign/hellosign-embedded/README.md

     hellosign.init(CLIENT_ID);
     ```

-4. Use your [HelloSign SDK of choice](https://app.hellosign.com/api/libraries#Official) to create an embedded signature request and get the singing URL.
+4. Use your [HelloSign SDK of choice](https://app.hellosign.com/api/libraries#Official) to create an embedded signature request and get the signing URL.
 An example of how this is done using the NodeJS API can be found in the demo in this repository.

 5. Then, open the signature request.

     ```js
     hellosign.open({
-      url: signUrl,
+      url: signUrlFromSdk,
       allowCancel: true,
       debug: true,
       skipDomainVerification: true,